-David A. Valkanoff, 60, has been Executive Vice President, Chief Operating Officer for the Company since July 2023.
+David A. Valkanoff, 61, has been Executive Vice President, Chief Operating Officer for the Company since July 2023.
 He has more than 30 years of global operations experience in the aerospace and defense, industrial, automotive, semiconductor, and electronics sectors.
-Prior to joining the Company, he served as Vice President of Carrier Corporation (NYSE:CARR) operations for its refrigeration segment from October 2019 to July 2023.
+Prior to joining the Company, he was at Carrier Global Corporation (NYSE:CARR), a global provider of intelligent climate and energy solutions, serving as Vice President of Operations for its refrigeration segment from October 2019 to July 2023.
 His prior experience also includes executive roles at TPG, Celestica, Visteon, and Nissan.
 While at Celestica, Mr. Valkanoff supported the communications, aerospace and defense, enterprise and cloud solutions, renewable energy, health tech, and semiconductor equipment market customers.
 He was also the executive sponsor of their Lean Six Sigma initiatives globally.
 Mr. Valkanoff holds a Master of Business Administration from Central Michigan University and a BA in Economics and Management from Albion College.